ysj1173886760/asst1-1/README.md

 If you look into detailed technical material about the CPUs in the myth machines, you will find there are a complicated set of rules about how many scalar and vector instructions can be run per clock.
 For the purposes of this assignment, you can assume that there are about as many 8-wide vector execution units as there are scalar execution units for floating point math.

+### Answer:

+I've achieved about 4x speedup in ISPC program.
+The reason why we didn't get linear speedup is still we have imbanlanced workloads.
+Thus a lot of SIMD lanes are waiting for some specific lanes to complete

 ### Program 3, Part 2: ISPC Tasks (10 of 20 points) ###

 ISPCs SPMD execution model and mechanisms like `foreach` facilitate the creation